 There was within him all that goes with male desire.
 There was something much more within and he began to talk about what a wonderful girl he had married.
 He showed the pictures of his wife to the first girl and praised his wife to the skies, acting as though he did not understand her obvious advances.
 It was not long before she left, saying as she went, ‘Yes, she must be quite a girl if she can keep you from reaching.'”

 I wonder how many affairs could be prevented, how many temptresses and tempters defanged, if only spouses would start bragging on their better halves the way the fellow in Barnhouse’s story did.
-You see, happy homes make poor soil for sexual sin.
-Are you married?
+After all, happy homes certainly make poor soil for sexual sin.
+So, are you married?
 Then get in the habit of singing the praises of your spouse to others.
 That’s a great way to keep potential home-wreckers at bay.